-Note 13 - Income Taxes:
+Note 9 - Income Taxes:

-Due to the Company's net losses, no provision or benefit for income taxes has been recorded in 2016.
+Due to the Company's ordinary and capital losses, no provision or benefit for income taxes has been recorded in 2017 and 2016.

-Deferred income taxes reflect the net tax effects of (a) temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes and (b) operating losses and tax credit canyforwards.
+Deferred income taxes reflect the net tax effects of (a) temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes and (b) ordinary and capital losses and tax credit carryforwards.